-Flashback to West Virginia, 1980s to a young me sitting on the floor at my mother’s presserfoot while she alters a pair of bellbottoms into shorts.
+to a young me sitting on the floor at my mother’s presserfoot while she alters a pair of bellbottoms into shorts.
 I take the scraps she drops and fashion them into clothes for my stuffed animals.

 I’ve always had the urge to make things.
-Often I don’t even know what I’ll end up with when I embark on a project; all I know is I have an overwhelming urge to sew.
+Often I don’t even know what I’ll end up with when I embark on a project, all I know is I have an overwhelming urge to sew.
 I’m hopelessly addicted to fabric and notions and the vroom-vroom of the sewing machine.
 When I browse boutiques, flea markets or vintage stores, it’s the handmade items that catch my eye.
 I examine the stitches and embellishments and think of the person, the story, and the love that went into it.
 In a world fueled by mass-production, a one-of-a-kind is something to cherish.

 If you found your way to this website, you probably like handmade things too.
 Thanks for stopping by.
-Sit back and browse around.
-But please, don’t feed the monsters.

 - KB VanHorn